itenium-be/CO2duino/docs/exercises/configure-urls.md

 Everything works?
 Congratulations!
 You've built a feature complete CO2 sensor!
 Give yourself a high five!

 Hungry for more?
-See the [Further improvements](further-improvements.md) exercise where I've provided you with some reading materials and ideas to implement some advanced features!
+See the [Further improvements](further-improvements.md) exercise where I've provided you with some reading material and ideas to implement some advanced features!